Isible/citadel/resources/design/introduction.md

 ### Citadel-highlevel-representation (chir)

-This is the first required layer that the compiler developer need to write a compilers for.
-Syntactically it is very similar to C but it stores a lot more information.
-For example:

-- Access modifier
-- Constant/Variable
-- Types
+This is the first layer of Intermediary representation that needs to be generated, in order for Citadel to perform optimizations and cleanup

 Comparsion: